 For now, I continue to believe based on the sum of all the indicators we follow that the most likely outcome is more of the same.
 The economy is growing around a 2% pivot and that seems unlikely to change anytime soon.
 The most important economic indicator is found in real interest rates.
 The graphical representation of “secular stagnation” is the 5 year TIPS chart.
 This is stagnation:

 I don’t know whether a move in real rates is the catalyst for better growth or the result but until we get out of the range that has persisted since right after the last crisis, I would not expect to see a significant change in economic growth.
-Trump can talk all he wants about 3% or 4% growth but as long as real rates are negative, it is just that – talk.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Trump can talk all he wants about 3% or 4% growth but as long as real rates are negative, it is just that – talk.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.